Naughty Girl (film): Production

-According to Roger Vadim, producer Mr Senaumd had mostly made B movies.
-The producer had heard of a successful last minute rewrite Vadim did on Julietta and asked Vadim to perform a similar function on this film, which had been sold to Italy, but whose script star Jean Bretonniere did not like.
+According to Roger Vadim, producer Georges Sénamaud had mostly made B movies.
+Sénamaud had heard of a successful last-minute rewrite Vadim did on Julietta (1953) and asked Vadim to perform a similar function on this film, which had been sold to Italy, but whose script star Jean Bretonniere did not like.
 Vadim agreed provided his then-wife Brigitte Bardot was cast as the female lead and if Michel Boisrond, René Clair's first assistant director, would direct.
 Vadim later wrote "for the first time, Brigitte played a character written for her, in modern language; and she had a classically trained director who was making his first film."
-He called the movie "a French equivalent of a Doris Day movie but with a bolder, more liberated edge."
+He called the film "the French equivalent of a Doris Day film, but with a bolder, more liberated edge."

+Principal photography took place from 6 September to 5 November 1955 in and around Paris, including at the Francoeur Studios in Paris and at the Photosonor Studios in Courbevoie.

 Reception

 Box office

-The film was a box-office hit in France, being the 12th most popular movie of the year.
+Naughty Girl was a box-office success in France, being the 12th highest-grossing film of 1956.
 It was slightly more popular than And God Created Woman which Vadim directed later that year.
+FilmInk argued that "it's not hard to see why – that later film is more for adults while this is more a family picture, the sort of thing you could easily imagine Debbie Reynolds starring in at MGM or Sonja Henie in one of her films."

-Critical
+Critical response

+Variety called it a "lighthearted comedy [that] benefits from an unpretentious production."

 The Observer wrote that the director "has learnt the knack of raising a simple laugh, not yet the art of touching heart and mind."
-The Los Angeles Times praised the "tight, high speed direction."
+Geoffrey M. Warren of the Los Angeles Times praised the "tight, high speed direction."

-The New York Times wrote that the film:
+Richard W. Nason of The New York Times wrote that the film:

 Is full of slapstick and clumsy farce, and some oldish and splashy dance numbers.
 But it never piles up its effects in any one direction.
 Instead it keeps shifting key, from romance to melodrama to light comedy, back and forth.
-It presents nothing that can take the place of a serious study of Miss Bardot's form...
+It presents nothing that can take the place of a serious study of Miss Bardot's form. ...
 The direction by Michael Boisrond seems rather fuzzy about whether or not Mam'zelle Pigalle should be a broad take-off on a Hollywood romantic melodrama.
 At the end, however, it seems this was the intention.